cucapra/diospyros/demo/README.md

 82.440002
 mismatch at (0,0) reference = 82.440002, actual = 0.000000, error = 82.440002
 ```
-The mismatch error is expected, because we haven't implemented the optimized
+The mismatch error is expected (as is the very low cycle count), because we haven't implemented the optimized
 version yet.

 There are multiple ways we can use `cdios` to vectorize this code.
 We could